rafaelpezzuto/sideseeing-tools/README.md

 # Available attributes and methods
 #   .metadata() // Tip: generates and prints the dataset metadata
-#   .size       // Tip: number of instances
+#   .size       // Tip: shows the number of instances
+#   .sensors    // Tip: lists the names of the available sensors
 ```

 __Iterating over the samples__